 The Objectives of this CHMP are the ways in which the CHMP Vision can be achieved.
-The Objectives are founded on three pillars (see Figure 10) on which to build a strong heritage planning framework for Saugeen Shores.
-The pillars are independent but interconnected and include: legal/ethical obligations, operational and implementation realities, and the aspirations and goals of the Town.
-The pillars must be understood and approached within the contextual considerations of the Town (resources, staff capacity, budget, etc).
+The Objectives are founded on three focus areas (see Figure 13) on which to build a strong heritage planning framework for Saugeen Shores.
+The focus areas are independent but interconnected and include: legal/ethical obligations, operational and implementation realities, and the aspirations and goals of the Town.
+The focus areas must be understood and approached within the contextual considerations specific to the Town (resources, staff capacity, budget, etc).

-Figure 10 - Pillars on which to build a strong heritage planning framework in Saugeen Shores action items, ranging from 0-5 months, 6-11 months and beyond 12 months.
+Figure 13 - Focus areas on which to build a strong heritage planning framework in Saugeen Shores action items, ranging from 0-5 months, 6-11 months and beyond 12 months.
 The timelines are provided as a recommendation only.
 It is recognized that the Town has other priorities and needs that may alter the timelines.
 Also outlined are those responsible for undertaking the action items and partners that can assist.